arturochian/datascience-2015/lessons/15_clustering/README.md

 3. Now that the assignment is fixed, choose the optimal centers for that assignment A.
 4. Repeat 2 and 3 until convergence, a.k.a. the assignments don't change on subsequent iterations.

-Side Note: This alternating minimization in steps 2 and 3 is a special case of the Expectation Maximization (EM) algorithm.
+Side Note 1: This alternating minimization in steps 2 and 3 is a special case of the Expectation Maximization (EM) algorithm.

+Side Note 2: The above algorithm is called Lloyd's algorithm.

 # Hierarchical Clustering
 Unlike K-means, we do not specify how many clusters we want.
 In the end, we have a tree-like representation of the data.